Importing TunerPro XDF Definitions for Td5

 XDF File Format Requirements

 As Paul’s definitions for Td5 are the only XDF files likely to be encountered, the import is rather tailored to his specific use case.
 The format of the file is shown below.
-I’ve simplified it by only including those elements which MEMS3 Mapper actually expects or reads.
+I’ve simplified it by only including those elements which MEMS Mapper actually expects or reads.
 Any other elements are ignored.
 Elements missing will just leave properties set to default values.

 <XDFFORMAT>